FalHuor/node-nmap/README.md

 [![Join the chat at https://gitter.im/Johnhhorton/node-nmap](https://badges.gitter.im/Johnhhorton/node-nmap.svg)](https://gitter.im/Johnhhorton/node-nmap?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 NPM package enabling your [NodeJs] application to interface with the features of [NMAP].
 This package requires that [NMAP] is installed and available to the running node application.

+UPDATE 4.0.2
+* Added sudo capabilitiy to scan UDP ports on linux (only for NmapScan)
+* Fixed check for open port check (exact string comparison failed for filtered ports)

 UPDATE 4.0.1.forked
 * Added checking for undefined of portItem.service otherwise openPorts crashes.